The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 If you want someone else to have an EBT card to use your benefits to shop for you, you may choose someone to be your authorized representative.

-You designate this agency to have a person shop for you with your SNAP benefits.
+You designate this person to shop for you with your SNAP benefits.
 An EBT card is issued in this person's name.

 Benefits will load onto your EBT card on the same day(s) every month when your case is active based on the last number of your SSN: